 Jump forward a few years and the improvements in Internet bandwidth and server virtualisation technology means that it is now easy to run remote desktops via the Internet and have them hosted by third party specialists like Your Office Anywhere which use economies of scale to provide this service to small business at very low cost.

-Can you install Office 365 on a Terminal Server?
+Can you install Microsoft 365 and Office 365 on a Terminal Server?

-So, joining all the dots, if you have a line of business application that integrates with Office 365 is it possible to run Office 365 on a remote desktop server or terminal server alongside other software so your business can fully enjoy the benefits of cloud computing?
+So, joining all the dots, if you have a line of business application that integrates with Microsoft 365 is it possible to run Microsoft 365 Office apps on a remote desktop server or terminal server alongside other software so your business can fully enjoy the benefits of cloud computing?

 The answer is, “Yes you can” but with a couple of complications.
-Running Office 365 on a remote desktop server has been restricted by Microsoft to only certain plans.
-Specifically ProPlus or plans which use ProPlus e.g. E3 or E5.
-This is one of the features available in ProPlus called Shared Computer Activation (SCA).
-Running Office 365 Business or Business Premium on a remote desktop server won’t work, Office 365 won’t activate.
-See this article for more information on this.
+Running Microsoft 365 Office apps on a remote desktop server has been restricted by Microsoft to only certain plans.
+Specifically Microsoft 365 Apps for Enterprise (formerly known as ProPlus) or plans which include this such as MS 365 Business Premium or Office 365 E3, E5, or Nonprofit E3 or E5.
+There is a feature in the Enterprise plans called Shared Computer Activation (SCA) (click to view article).
+Running Microsoft 365 Business Standard or Microsoft 365 Apps for Business on a remote desktop server won’t work, Office won’t activate.

-Also, only certain certified third party hosting providers have been authorised by Microsoft to run Office 365 on their terminal servers.
-Your Office Anywhere is one of only a very small number of hosting providers in the UK certified to run Office 365 on a terminal server.
+Also, only certain certified third party hosting providers have been authorised by Microsoft to run Microsoft 365 on their terminal servers.
+Your Office Anywhere is one of only a very small number of hosting providers in the UK certified to run Microsoft 365 Office apps on a terminal server (Shared Computer).

-So, to summarise, it is now very easy to run any desktop software that integrates with Office 365 in the cloud and access it from anywhere over the internet and on any device, and at the same time remove the need for onsite IT server infrastructure.
+So, to summarise, it is now very easy to run any desktop software that integrates with Microsoft 365 Office applications in the cloud and access it from anywhere over the internet and on any device, and at the same time remove the need for onsite IT server infrastructure.